mdn/yari/README.md

 [`ngrok`](https://ngrok.com/) is a great tool for starting a HTTP proxy server from the Internet into your Yari server.
 This can be useful for testing your current build on external tools like BrowserStack, WebPageTest, Google Translate, or to simply show a friend what you're up to.
-Obiviously it'll never be faster than your uplink Internet connection but it should be fairly feature complete.
+Obviously it'll never be faster than your uplink Internet connection but it should be fairly feature complete.